 Almost everyone who visits the Temple of Jupiter Anxur photographs these arches.
 They are actually very short corridors or doorways that connect a series of small rooms on the ground floor of the temple.
 You can begin at one end and walk through them all (watch your head!) or walk around the outside of the temple to see them from each side.

-These corridors have stood for many hundreds of years, a tribute to the engineering and workmanship of the Temple of Jupiter Anxur.
+These arches are a tribute to the workmanship of the Temple of Jupiter Anxur.
 The ancient Romans were extremely talented engineers, and you can find many examples of their work throughout Italy.
 In the city of Terracina, for example, you can view an ancient Roman arch and see Roman-built columns inside the cathedral, which was built around an ancient temple.
 You can also see part of the original Via Appia Antica (the ancient Appian Way) underneath the Roman arch.

 If You Go:

 Piazzale Loffredo (at the end of Strada Panoramica), Terracina (LT), Italy 04019

 Open 9:00 a. m. to midnight, July through September.